 All secondary school students who are enrolled in the participating Victorian Government secondary school are able to access the GP, subject to providing the requisite consent for the services.
 The Doctors in Secondary Schools program is not intended to replace existing relationships with family doctors or fragment healthcare support, but rather to supplement, or provide access to a GP in areas where access is limited, or for students without an existing GP.
 Where young people have existing relationships with GPs, the school-based GP will liaise with the existing GP so they can provide the best support possible.

 School-based GPs are paid through the initiative for their work in the schools, and consultations are bulk-billed through Medicare; there are no out-of-pocket expenses for consultations with the GP on the school premises.

-The Department of Education and Training (DET) is working with Victoria's six Primary Health Networks (PHNs) to engage general practices in their catchments to provide suitably experienced GPs to work with participating schools.
-The role of PHNs is to increase the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes, and improving coordination of care to ensure patients receive the right care in the right place at the right time.
-PHNs support the GPs in schools to be integrated with community-based primary care services to enable best-practice patient-centred care.
-PHNs also work with DET to ensure GPs receive the best quality evidence-based training before starting their work in the school, as well as ongoing professional development and debriefing on various important topics GPs will encounter working within schools.
+The Department of Education and Training (DET) is working in partnership with Victoria's six PHNs.
+PHNs are supporting GPs in schools to be integrated with community-based primary care services, to enable best-practice patient-centred care.
+PHNs also work with the DET to ensure GPs receive the best quality evidence-based training before starting their work in the school, as well as ongoing professional development and debriefing on various important topics, that GPs will potentially encounter while working within schools.

-Of the 100 schools selected for this program 22 are in Murray PHN communities.
+Of the 100 schools selected for this program, 22 are in Murray PHN region.

 Participating schools have been provided with modern fit-for-purpose GP consultation facilities.

-Click here for a full list of infrastructure and equipment that will be provided.
+Click here for a full list of infrastructure and equipment that has been provided.